enbility/ship-go/analysis-docs/detailed-analysis/SPEC_DEVIATIONS.md

 2. **Connection Timing**: There's still a small window between checking for existing connections and registering new ones where race conditions can occur.
 This is documented and accepted as a limitation of distributed systems.

 3. **Testing**: Comprehensive race condition tests have been added to verify the implementation remains stable under concurrent connection scenarios.

+4. **Diagnostic Logging**: Enhanced logging (2025-07-08) captures:
+   - Detection of double connection scenarios with remote SKI
+   - Whether the connection is incoming or outgoing
+   - Decision made (keep new vs. keep existing)
+   - This aids in remote debugging when users report interoperability issues

 ---